Artist Statement

 Bio

-Joey Quiñones is a fiber and ceramic artist working with a wide range of materials.
-Their work focuses on African American and Caribbean history, as well as the intricacies of Afro-Latinx identity.
-They were selected an Emerging Artist of 2020 by Ceramics Monthly, a Manifest Gallery Annual Prize Finalist, and received an Honorable Mention for the James Renwick Alliance Chrysalis Award.
-Their work has been shown widely, including the Belger Arts Center, Manifest Gallery, and the Akron Arts Museum.
+Joey Quiñones is a fiber and ceramic artist.
+Their work focuses on African American and Caribbean history, as well as the intricacies of queer, Afro-Puerto Rican identity.
+They were selected as an Emerging Artist of 2020 by Ceramics Monthly, an Augusta Savage Grant recipient by the National Sculpture Society, and an Annual Prize Finalist by Manifest Gallery.
+Their work has been shown at venues such as the Belger Arts Center, Manifest Gallery, the Akron Art Museum, the Contemporary Arts Center, the Crocker Museum, the Elaine L. Jacob Gallery, and the Winterthur Museum.
+In the 2024-2025 academic year they served as the McAndless Distinguished Professor Chair at Eastern Michigan University.
 They have an MFA in Studio Art from Indiana University, Bloomington, and a Ph.D. in English from the University of Iowa.
 They have had residencies at Vermont Studio Center, the Winterthur Museum, Garden, and Library, and the Arts/Industry residency in Foundry at the John Michael Kohler Arts Center.
-They currently teach Fibers and Mixed media in the Sculpture Dimensional Studies Division at Alfred University.
+They are currently the Artist-in-Residence/Head of the Fiber Department at Cranbrook Academy of Art in Bloomfield Hills, MI.